Internship Program

 The Center for Childhood, College, and Career Success at Word Tabernacle Church presents The Impact Internship Program.

 This is an opportunity for the next generation to gain hands-on experience in a fun, people-engaged, and leadership-focused environment.
-The internship takes place June 10, 2024 - August 1, 2024.
+The internship takes place June 8 -July 31, 2026.

 This 7-week paid program is designed for college students who are committed to serve, have a desire to be developed, are interested in the offered areas of internship, and are inquisitive about how and why the Church is connected to community.